ronentk/TextLabs/docs/source/notes/custom_env.rst

 Making new Environments is useful when games output more information than needed (e.g. a header).
 It is also useful for detecting when a game ends (either win or lose) since most games have different ways of letting the player knows the game has ended.

 This page will guide you through creating a new environment.
-You should have prior knowledge of the :py:class:`textworld.core.Environment` and :py:class:`textworld.core.GameState` classes.
+You should have prior knowledge of the :py:class:`tw_textlabs.core.Environment` and :py:class:`tw_textlabs.core.GameState` classes.

 Zork1Environment
 ----------------